Rising seniors typically enroll in five courses, which is a standard course load. The following circumstances may allow seniors to take six courses:

 An overview of the course numbering system can be found here.

 Please communicate early and clearly with your college counselor.
-At this point is especially important for your advisor to be in regular discussion with your parents about course selection as well.
+At this point it is especially important to include your parents in discussions about course selection as well.

 Be mindful of diploma requirements.
 After the lower mid year, it is especially helpful to make and periodically revise your plan of study (Google Doc template).
 This sign up template may also be helpful with managing course preferences and electives.